-So when it goes missing, you might be lost yourself on what to do next.
+So when it goes missing, you might be lost on what to do next.
 We’re here to help.

-Improve Recovery with Lost Mode
+Increase Recovery Chance with Lost Mode

 Location services can not only improve the chances of return but can help you actively find the device–only if you’ve previously enabled the service, of course.